Week 1: Build a site that responds to scroll with animation and depth

 Challenges:

-Realized scroll-triggered motion won’t run if the page doesn’t scroll — fixed by increasing section height for more scroll room.
+• Realized scroll-triggered motion won’t run if the page doesn’t scroll.
+I fixed this by increasing the section height for more scroll room.

 Day 3: Generative Motion & AI Integration